ybaataoui/WC_Python/README.md

-#Write Your Own wc Tool
+# Write Your Own wc Tool

-In this challenged I built my own wc tool and bellow are the steps I followed"
+In this challenge, I built my wc tool and below are the steps I followed"